California Group Health Plans

 Kaiser Permanente

 Kaiser Permanente is a “staff model: HMO, which means that the insurance company includes hospitals, doctors, nurses and insurance personnel.
-Kaiser is a “closed” system so that you must receive all of your treatment from a Kaiser doctor or hospital – except in an emergency.
-By being a closed system, Kaiser can contain costs better than other California group health plans.
+Kaiser is a “closed” system so that you receive all your treatment from a Kaiser doctor or hospital – except in an emergency.
+As a closed system, Kaiser contains costs better than other California group health plans.
 Doctors are paid salaries for their services as opposed to traditional arrangements where doctors and hospitals are paid for every test and procedure they perform.
-The Kaiser system offers high quality comprehensive benefits at a low cost relative to other companies.
-You give up the freedom to see non-Kaiser doctors for the Kaiser benefits and low monthly premium.
+The Kaiser system offers high-quality comprehensive benefits at a low cost relative to other companies.
+You give up the freedom to see non-Kaiser doctors for the Kaiser benefits and low monthly premiums.
 Kaiser offers many co-payment HMO plans; deductible HMOs; and HSA-compatible plans.
-Kaiser also offers PPO plans where a member does not have access to Kaiser – this is intended for business owners or key employees whose company offers Kaiser but who want to use non-Kaiser doctors and hospitals.

 California small group employers can purchase Kaiser plans three different ways: through CalChoice; through Covered California for Small Business (SHOP); or directly from Kaiser.
 The benefits and rates are identical regardless of which way an employer purchases coverage.